 Traits of a Good Running Shoe For Bunions

-When it comes to bunion and running shoes, it can be fairly difficult to find the best shoes that fit comfortably especially around the bunion.
+When it comes to bunion and fitness footwear such as running shoes, it can be fairly difficult to find the best shoes that fit comfortably especially around the bunion.
 If you want to know the best traits you’ll find in a good running shoe then keep reading!
 First, you’ll want to make sure the toe box (forefoot) area of the running shoe is wide, and provides your foot with lots of depth and cushioning.
 Next, you’ll need a shoe that will work with your gait cycle (Neutral, Over-Pronation, and Supination) finding a shoe that can offer you the proper support will lessen common bunion pain and help the bunion from growing tremendously.
-Lastly, you will most defiantly want to wear arch support.
+Lastly, you will most definitely want to wear arch support.
+People with bunions often also have flat feet and therefore an unstable arch.
 Wearing arch support helps to keep your foot aligned and in the most neutral position possible.
 Doing so will help keep excess pressure off of your bunion.
 For added support, we also recommend wearing arch support that has a metatarsal pad installed; this pushes right under the ball of your foot and decreases forefoot pressure.
 You can also use shoe inserts to help position the foot correctly.
 Either over-the-counter arch supports or custom orthotic insoles works.
 Lastly, you’ll want to find a running shoe that is offered in multiple widths.
 Doing so will give you the best chance at finding the most comfortable running shoe.
 In all, wearing a combination of good fitting shoes and arch support either over the counter or custom will give you the best possible outcome when it comes to supporting and finding a good running shoe for a bunion.